Architecture Overview

 As said just above, users who want to participate as funders in the IDO of a project, need to go register and get whitelisted.
 The whole process can be seen in the diagram below.

-Token Claiming & Vesting: Finally, users claim tokens based on their vesting schedule.
+• Token Claiming & Vesting: Finally, users claim tokens based on their vesting schedule.
+Purchased tokens are not immediately available.
+Instead, they follow a customizable vesting schedule.
+After vesting, users can claim and use their tokens.

-The system is configured to only allow whitelisted users to pariticipate in the token sale, and only within their designated time frames.
+The system is configured to only allow participation in the token sale only within their designated time frames.
 The sale employs either a "first-come, first-serve" or weighted allocation system.

-Once a soft cap is reached, the project token gets listed on , i.e., the project "graduates".
+Once a soft cap is reached, the project token gets listed on Morphex Trading Hub, i.e., the project "graduates", and users can trade the tokens of a graduated project tokens on the Morphex Trading Hub.